 Our program offers a multitude of courses in big-data engineering and analytics in addition to supplementary courses that are required to deliver the data-analytics results in a meaningful way to management.
 We cover data management, advanced data management, business intelligence, column databases, data science, and big-data engineering.
 We offer advanced functional programming using the powerful Scala language and a course on advanced data science as well as cloud computing.
-Multi-thread concurrent computing is also offered as it is important for synchronizing a huge set of servers working in parallel to do large-scale analytics to make things run faster by a hundredfold increase in speed.
+Multithread concurrent computing is also offered as it is important for synchronizing a huge set of servers working in parallel to do large-scale analytics to make things run faster by a hundredfold increase in speed.
 Due to the high-level mathematical operations required to run these programs, only software engineers have the capacity to work in such complicated areas.

-Students may pursue a Ph.D. after completion of the Master's Degree
+Students may pursue a PhD after completion of the master's degree

-Students who elect to pursue the thesis option must first propose a topic and advisor for their thesis and receive approval from the program director.
+Note: Students who elect to pursue the thesis option must first propose a topic and advisor for their thesis and receive approval from the program director.

-The Graduate School of Engineering placed over 200 students with some of the most sought after technical skills in positions nationally during the 2015 academic year.
-We have a team that prepares students for cooperative education experience through resume building, developing interview skills and guiding professional development.
+In 2019, the Graduate School of Engineering placed nearly 1000 students in co-op positions.
+We have a team that prepares students for the cooperative education experience through resumé building, developing interview skills, and guiding professional development.

-Our faculty represents a wide cross-section of professional practices and in fields ranging from finance to education to biomedical science to management to the U.S. military.
-They serve as mentors and advisors, and collaborate alongside students to solve the most pressing global challenges facing established and emerging markets.
+Our faculty represents a wide cross-section of professional practices and fields ranging from finance to education to biomedical science to management to the U.S. military.
+They serve as mentors and advisors and collaborate alongside students to solve the most pressing global challenges facing established and emerging markets.

-By enrolling in Northeastern, you gain access to a network of more than 245,000 alumni and 3,200+ employer partners, including Fortune 500 companies, government agencies, and global NGOs.
-Our current students and faculty across strategically located regional campuses further foster that lifelong global community of learning and mentoring.
+By enrolling in Northeastern, you gain access to a network of more than 255,000 alumni and 3,350+ employer partners, including Fortune 500 companies, government agencies, and global nongovernmental organizations.
+Our current students and faculty across strategically located regional locations further foster a lifelong, global community of learning and mentoring.